MicrosoftDocs/power-automate-docs/articles/dataverse/search.md

 ---
 title: Use relevance search to retrieve rows from Dataverse | Microsoft Docs
-description: Learn how to search rows in Microsoft Dataverse with flows.
+description: Learn how to find and retrieve rows in Microsoft Dataverse with flows.
 services: ''
 suite: flow
 documentationcenter: na